sciZer0/7/v/README.md

 This paper proposes an idea about a next-gen, layer 1, DAO-style blockchain which from day one is simultaneously:

-* extremely-decentralized
+* unprecedentedly-decentralized
-* extremely-democratic
+* unprecedentedly-democratic
-* extremely-sustainable
+* unprecedentedly-sustainable
-* extremely-efficient
+* unprecedentedly-efficient
 * with 50,000 TPS
 * with a Decreasing-Supply Token
 * with the ideal Gini coefficient